Adequate Rehab After ACL Repair Cuts OA Risk

-Those who have surgery to repair a torn anterior cruciate ligament, or ACL, may be able to stave off knee osteoarthritis by restoring full range of motion to the joint, according to a study published in 2011 in The American Journal of Sports Medicine.
+Those who have surgery to repair a torn anterior cruciate ligamentor ACL, may be able to stave off knee osteoarthritis (OA) by restoring full range of motion to the joint, according to a study published in 2011 in The American Journal of Sports Medicine.

 The ACL is the knee ligament that connects bones in the thigh and shin and helps the knee stay stable.
-Doctors have long known that certain knee injuries, such as an ACL tear, can predispose an individual to getting knee osteoarthritis, or OA.
-One study, published in in 2005 in the journal Arthritis & Rheumatism found that nearly one in four knee OA patients once had an ACL tear.
+Doctors have long known that certain knee injuries, such as an ACL tear, can predispose an individual to getting knee OA.
+A study, published in the journal Arthritis & Rheumatism in 2005 found that nearly one in four knee OA patients once had an ACL tear.

 ACL tears are treated by reconstructive surgery and rehabilitation, or sometimes by rehabilitation alone.
 The study suggests rehab should not be stopped before full range of motion is restored to the joint.

 “Many times [after ACL surgery and rehabilitation], people don’t have full range of motion in their knees, but they’re stable and doctors say, ‘That’s OK.’
 But 10 years later, some of those people have arthritis damage,” says orthopedic surgeon K. Donald Shelbourne, MD, who conducted the 2011 study at his clinic, the Shelbourne Knee Center in Indianapolis.